vchkhr/macos-icons-updater/README.md

 2. Put all the custom icons in the same folder with the tool.\
 Rename icons as programs named in the Dock.\
 Do not remove `.icns` extension.\
-Do not keep other files in this folder.\
 For example, you have created the folder `icons` in the `Downloads`.
 It will have a structure like this:
 ```
 Firefox.icns